Stargazer (aircraft)

-Stargazer is a Lockheed L-1011 TriStar built in 1974, that was modified in 1994 for use by Orbital Sciences (now part of Northrop Grumman) as a mother ship for the Pegasus, a small-lift launch vehicle.
-As of October 2022, 45 rockets (containing nearly 100 satellites) have been launched from Stargazer.
-Stargazer is the only L-1011 airframe airworthy as of 2019.
+Stargazer is a Lockheed L-1011 TriStar built in 1974 and modified in 1994 by Orbital Sciences (now part of Northrop Grumman) to serve as the mother ship for the Pegasus, an air-launched orbital rocket.
+As of June 2021, it has conducted 39 Pegasus launches carrying nearly 100 satellites It is the only airworthy L-1011 remaining in service as of 2026 because its FAA-approved launch license was valid until March 9, 2026.
+It received "Emergency Special Permit Authorization" on March 20, 2026 for "immediate national security purposes" - to enable Swift boost mission launch.